Close Menu

 Considering loan size and equity

-The average loan size on refinances recently hit a record high, reflecting increased borrowing amounts.
+The average loan size for refinances recently reached a record high, reflecting increased borrowing.
 While this can be beneficial for homeowners looking to consolidate debt or fund major expenses, it’s important to assess whether increasing your loan balance aligns with your financial goals.

 Weighing closing costs and fees

-Refinancing typically involves closing costs that can range from 2% to 5% of the loan amount.
+Refinancing typically involves closing costs ranging from 2% to 5% of the loan amount.
 These fees include appraisal costs, lender fees, and title insurance.
 It’s essential to calculate the break-even point — the time it takes for the savings from refinancing to cover these costs.
 If you plan to move or refinance again before reaching this point, refinancing might not be financially beneficial.

 Benefits and risks of cash-out refinancing